Mass customization: how to satisfy more of your customers

 Now you can do the exact same thing and sell your cosmetically adjusted products on multiple sales channels.
 One Shopify store for each!

-If you have multiple Shopify stores then make sure to be using manufacturing software that supports Shopify multi-stores.
+PRO TIP: If you have multiple Shopify stores then make sure to be using manufacturing software that supports Shopify multi-stores.
 This will make it a lot easier to sync your inventory levels and keep production flowing efficiently.

-3. Adaptive Customization
+3. Adaptive customization

 Everybody loves an all-in-one product, right?